 As property administrator we will handle all rental invoicing and collection on behalf of the pension scheme trustees, we will administrate lease events, insurance renewals and payment of invoices.
-We will also arrange VAT aspects such as registration and returns, if applicable.
 We do not offer services for debt collection, finding tenants, negotiation of leases or rental terms.